The

 first undertook a world trip in 2001, visiting Canada, USA, Tahiti, New

 Zealand, and Singapore.
-Our planned visit to Australia in 2002 to see Brisbane,
+Our planned visit to Australia in 2002 was to see

-Sydney, Hobart, Melbourne, Ayers Rock and Perth, and then Cape Town on the way
+Brisbane, Sydney, Hobart, Melbourne, Ayers Rock and Perth, and then Cape Town

 At the same time we have increasingly become involved in Genealogical research.
-In consequence we have not only visited Family Record Centres in Yorkshire, Northampton, Cambridge and London, but also visited New Zealand again in 2003/4 and 2006.
+In consequence we have not only visited Family Record Centres in Yorkshire, Northampton, Cambridge, Norwich, Woking and London, but also visited New Zealand again in 2003/4 and 2006.
 Since then Ian's study of the genealogy of the Villars Lowther families has continued unabated.
 Much valuable information was in 2008 sourced through the Norwich Record Centre.
 Moreover also in 2008 a correspondent through this website has furnished valuable information concerning a senior but parallel branch of the Lowther family in Cambridgeshire and Suffolk, with common ancestors in the Gunton Lowther marriage in Cambridge early in the nineteenth century.
 Recently, over Christmas 2008, 1911census.co.uk, through findmypast.com, invited Ian to take part in the Beta testing of its new 1911 Census of England site that was officially launched on 13th January 2009.
-Most counties are now online and they hope to scan the remainder by mid 2009.
+Most counties are now online.
 Whilst testing this new site Ian elicited information more valuable than pearls, as they say, concerning his own father.
 A previous gap filled happily, Ian is glad to report.

 Ann's May family origins have been traced to the